10 interesting facts from SA’s February 2024 new-vehicle sales

 More about the #CarsAwards

-The winners of the 2023/24 Cars.co.za Consumer Awards, sponsored by Absa (as well as the recipient of the prestigious Brand of the Year title) will be named on 29 February 2024.
+The winners of the 2023/24 Cars.co.za Consumer Awards, sponsored by Absa (as well as the recipient of the prestigious Brand of the Year title) were named on 29 February 2024.

 Follow the #CarsAwards on Cars.co.za, FacebookXInstagram and TikTok.